yikunnnn/Pepper_Robot_ROS/README.md

 ```
 roslaunch pepper_bringup pepper_full_py.launch
 ```
 If you might any error when running the **pepper_full_py.launch**, please check the message shown in terminal to install the missing package.
+The above code is a simple example to control the pepper robot by keyboard, it's also have the function of obstacle detection.

 For more ROS packages, please check the ROS wiki of [pepper](https://wiki.ros.org/pepper).